Market Efficiency and the Heterogeneous Impact of Financial Liberalization: Evidence from the Shanghai-Hong Kong Stock Connect: Abstract

 \section{Abstract}

-This paper investigates the impact of the Shanghai-Hong Kong Stock Connect (SHHK Stock Connect) on the A-H share price premium and examines whether the policy effect is contingent on market efficiency.
-Using monthly data for 67 Shanghai-listed A-H dual-listed firms from January 2011 to May 2019, we employ a dynamic panel model estimated via two-step system generalized method of moment (GMM) to account for the persistence of the premium and potential endogeneity.
-Market efficiency is proxied by trading-friction measures derived from daily high-low price ranges.
-Our findings indicate that the implementation of SHHK Stock Connect is associated with an average 18.4\% increase in the A-H premium.
-However, this effect is heterogeneous: the marginal impact of the policy is more pronounced for firms operating in less efficient markets and weaker for those with higher efficiency, suggesting that pre-existing trading frictions shape the policy outcome.
-No significant response is observed at the announcement stage.
-Placebo tests and alternative efficiency measures confirm the robustness of the efficiency-dependent effect.
-Overall, the results underscore the importance of the information environment in shaping the outcomes of financial liberalization. \\
+This paper examines how the Shanghai–Hong Kong Stock Connect (SHHK Stock Connect) affects the A–H share price premium and whether the policy effect depends on pre-existing market efficiency.
+Using monthly data for 67 A–H dual-listed firms from 2011 to 2019, we estimate dynamic models using system GMM.
+We find that the implementation of SHHK Stock Connect is associated with an average 18.4\% increase in the A–H price premium, indicating a widening rather than a narrowing of the A–H share price premium.
+More importantly, this effect is heterogeneous: the policy impact is more pronounced for firms operating in less efficient markets and weaker for those with higher efficiency.
+We find no significant pricing response at the announcement stage.
+These findings imply that financial liberalization does not necessarily promote cross-market price convergence, its effects depend on pre-existing market efficiency, suggesting that cross-border liberalization policies may be more effective when accompanied by improvements of market efficiency.